anmpahwa/CE5540/resources/README-ITUS-PD.md

     - 3: both in-store and online shopping

 #### Note
-1. All missing data is represented by 9999.
+All missing data is represented by 9999.
-2. Definition data mismatch for stratum and sub stratum code; refer to Indian Time Use Survery for more details.
-3. The first 12 columns identify the surveyed individual, the next 5 columns inform the survey metadata, the next 8 columns detail individual's response, and the last column assigns a weight to this individual.

 ---